Mylaana/AresExpedition/README.md

 ## New features :
 ### Phase cards
 Phase 3
-Phase 1 & 2 bug: build button can be clicked without card selected
+Phase cards upgrade: a phase card type can only be upgraded once

 ### Cards
 Discard Event should "lock" the Sell card button while being resolved